Igor Makarov (businessman)

-Igor Viktorovich Makarov (Игорь Викторович Макаров; born 5 April 1962 Ashkhabad, Turkmen SSR, Soviet Union) is a Cypriot businessman who is the President of ARETI International Group (previously the founder of ITERA International Group).
+Igor Viktorovich Makarov (Игорь Викторович Макаров; Igor Wiktorowiç Makarow; Igor Viktorovici Makarov; Ιγκόρ Βικτόροβιτς Μακάροφ) born 5 April 1962) is a Turkmen-born Moldovan-Cypriot businessman who is the President of ARETI International Group (previously the founder of ITERA International Group).

 A former professional cyclist and member of the USSR national cycling team, Makarov has, since his retirement from competition, been a key supporter and sponsor of international cycling and serves on the UCI Management Committee since 2011.
 In March 2023, Forbes estimated Makarov's net worth at $2.2 billion.

-In the summer of 2023, Makarov renounced Russian citizenship in favor of Cypriot.
+In the summer of 2023 Makarov renounced his Russian citizenship.

 Early life

 Makarov was born as the only child of his parents in Ashkhabad, Turkmen SSR in 1962.

-From 1979 to 1986, Makarov was a cyclist for the Soviet team, winning medals and awards, and became acquainted with Saparmurat Niyazov or Turkmenbashy (Note: Türkmenbaşy) who ruled the Turkmen Soviet Socialist Republic and later Turkmenistan from 1985 to 2006.
-(Note: Saparmurat Niyazov or Turkmenbashy was appointed First Secretary of the Communist Party of the Turkmen SSR in 1985 by Mikhail Gorbachev and was a staunch supporter of the August Putsch.)
+From 1979 to 1986, Makarov was a cyclist for the Soviet team, winning medals and awards.

 He graduated from Turkmen State University in 1983, then served in the Soviet Army.

 The name ARETI is derived from Makarov's previous company's name ITERA (spelled backwards).
 In the summer of 2017, Makarov's new yacht, Areti, was delivered by Lürssen.

 Career

 ITERA Oil and Gas Company, founded in 1992 by Makarov with headquarters in Jacksonville, Florida and was the main subsidiary of the ITERA Group.
-(Note: Itera's competitor was the Hungarian registered Eural Trans Gas, which became the dominant natural gas supplier to Ukraine beginning in late 2002 and was later replaced by Gazprom and Semion Mogilevich supported RosUkrEnergo as Ukraine's dominant natural gas supplier in 2003.)
 Makarov purchased a mansion in the 1990s in Jacksonville, Florida, where ITERA was headquartered.
 Due to enormous reserves, Makarov's Itera was the fourth largest natural gas company in the world in 2000.
 (Note: In 1998, Itera became largest independent natural gas producer in Russia by 1998, and, in 2002, Gazprom began to reduce Itera’s market share by increasing transit tariffs.)
 In 2012, ITERA entered into a joint venture with Rosneft and a year later, Rosneft acquired Itera Oil and Gas Company for $2.9 billion.
 In 2015, ITERA International Group of Companies was renamed ARETI International Group as a result of a rebranding to signal a new direction subsequent to sale of Itera Oil and Gas Company in 2013.

 On 26 September 2022, Makarov was sanctioned by the government of the United Kingdom due to the ongoing Russo-Ukrainian War.
 On 5 March 2024, United Kingdom removed sanctions on Makarov after a successful legal challenge.
 On 22 May 2025, Australia also removed sanctions on Makarov.
 On 12 September, 2025, New Zealand was the third Western country to remove Makarov from its sanctions list, concluding there was no legal basis to maintain restrictions.
+As of 1 January 2026, Canada was the only Western country to have imposed sanctions on Makarov.
+On 14 January 2026, Makarov, represented by King & Spalding, initiated arbitration proceedings against Canada under the auspices of the International Centre for Settlement of Investment Disputes in Washington, D.C., seeking damages of $350 million.